logscrutinizer/dev/README.md

   * Download from [http://prdownloads.sourceforge.net/nsis/nsis-3.04-setup.exe?download](http://prdownloads.sourceforge.net/nsis/nsis-3.04-setup.exe?download)

 ### Build hyperscan library
 There is no pre-built download for this component, hence you need to build it yourself.
-However to build it you need some other components first, Boost and Ragel.
+However, to build it you need some other components first, Boost and Ragel.
 * Download and install boost
     * Download from [https://sourceforge.net/projects/boost/files/boost-binaries/1.69.0/boost_1_69_0-msvc-14.1-64.exe/download](https://sourceforge.net/projects/boost/files/boost-binaries/1.69.0/boost_1_69_0-msvc-14.1-64.exe/download)
+      * Or just take the newest...
 * Fetch Ragel from GitHub (contains ragel.exe)
   * `git clone https://github.com/eloraiby/ragel-windows.git`
   * You do not need to build anything really, this repo contains a pre-built exe file that we use later on.